Guarneri Quartet: History and activities

 While the members of the quartet unanimously and emphatically preferred live performances to studio recordings, they were, from the beginning, prolific recording artists.
 Their first session for RCA Victor took place in June 1965, and included quartets by Mozart, Dvořák and Mendelssohn.
-By 1998 the Guarneri's catalog exceeded 50 LPs and CDs, including numerous recordings with pianist Arthur Rubenstein.
+By 1998 the Guarneri's catalog exceeded 50 LPs and CDs, including numerous recordings with pianist Arthur Rubinstein.
 A partial discography can be found below.

 The Guarneri musicians were active in teaching throughout the quartet's life.
 The affiliation with Harpur College continued until 1968, and in that year Steinhardt, Tree and Soyer were appointed to the faculty of the Curtis Institute of Music in Philadelphia.
 The members continued summer teaching at Marlboro, and in 1983, all four were appointed artists-in-residence at the University of Maryland at College Park, where they continued teaching up to and beyond the formal dissolution of the Guarneri Quartet in 2009.

 David Soyer, who was about a dozen years older than his colleagues, retired in 2001, and his place was taken by Peter Wiley, Soyer's former student.
 The transition was symbolized in a Carnegie Hall concert that year, in which the Guarneri performed the Beethoven Quartet in B-flat major, op.
 130, with Soyer playing cello, followed by the String Quintet in C by Schubert, with Soyer and Wiley taking the two cello parts.
 The incorporation of Wiley as cellist was a smooth one: "I don't feel like the new guy," he remarked.
 "I was a fan of the quartet since I was 11 years old…It was a very natural transition for me."
 Dalley added "It was actually very good for us when Peter came in, even though the quartet field was new to him…I think I learned more from Peter than he learned from us.
 He had a lot of good ideas that were brand new to us."

 The members of the quartet decided to disband at the end of the 2009 season, with the intention of going out on a high note.
 Steinhardt remarked on the difficulty of their work, and added "We all had the sense that we're still playing pretty well, and it's better to quit at that point than to go past our time.
 We had surprisingly little discussion; everybody came to that conclusion rather quickly."
 Critics agreed that it was time to bow out; while still praising the Guarneri's tone and style, they perceived increasing technical imperfections and a decrease in the intensity of the group's emotional connection with the music.
 For some of the final concerts, David Soyer rejoined the Guarneri as the group once again played the Schubert Quintet in C, which is scored for two cellos.